 Today's youth face more social pressures than ever, especially since young people are coming out at increasingly younger ages.That's why PFLAG created Be Yourself: Questions and Answers for Gay, Lesbian, Bisexual and Transgender Youth a coming-out guide which provides a supportive approach to common questions asked by teens who may be questioning their sexual orientation.
 It also provides hotline numbers for teens and a list of resources.
 Also consider talking to someone from PFLAG Greensboro for more personalized tips and support.

 Yes!
 LGBTQ people can and do have families.

 LGBTQIA couples do form committed and loving relationships.
 More and more LGBTQIA couples are getting married and are also raising children together, although state laws on adoption and foster parenting vary.
 And of course, many LGBTQIA people have the support of the loving families they were born into, or the families that they have created with their other friends and loved ones.

 As the saying goes, all it takes is love to make a family.

-However, being LGBTQ does not impact a person's ability to be moral and spiritual any more than being heterosexual does.
-Many LGBTQ people are religious and active in their own faith communities.
+However, being LGBTQIA does not impact a person's ability to be moral and spiritual any more than being heterosexual does.
+Many LGBTQIA people are religious and active in their own faith communities.
 It is up to you to explore, question and make choices in order to reconcile religion with sexuality and gender.
 For some this means working for change within their faith community, and for others it means leaving it.